phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

-If there is already a task with the same idea in the map, the [`BTreeMap::insert`] method returns it.
+If there is already a task with the same ID in the map, the [`BTreeMap::insert`] method returns it.
 This should never happen since each task has an unique ID, so we panic in this case since it indicates a bug in our code.
 Similarly, we panic when the `task_queue` is full since this should never happen if we choose a large-enough queue size.

 #### Running Tasks